sla89/hassio-kostal-piko/README.md

 If you find any bugs or have questions do not hesitate to open a ticket. :-) Help for improving is welcome.

+## Other intergrations
+Maybe you want to look first into this one: https://github.com/scheidtdav/homeassistant-kostal-piko

 ## Compatibility
 Tested with
 |Type|UI version|FW version|PAR version|HW version|